binarygeek119/PiFmRds-WebApp/README.md

 ![logo](https://github.com/user-attachments/assets/f5d4cc0b-a2db-45a5-bd65-ac78e7d5eaae)

-# PiFmRds Web Application (v4)
+# PiFmRds Web Application | Realtime Playback Monitoring | Live Hardware health Monitoring (v4)

 This package provides a web interface to control the PiFmRds FM transmission software on a Raspberry Pi OS Lite.
 The application allows you to upload audio files, schedule playback, and monitor the FM transmission status in real-time.
+New feature for Live / Realtime Monitoring of Hardware Health has been added.

 ## Video Tutorials (Installation and Usage)
 - Installation: https://youtu.be/hmHKN9e0MNk